 Perhaps the most important accreditation was from my mom, who liked to point out I have been coaching since I came out of her womb.

 I trained at the prestigious Vidal Sassoon Academy in London England and worked for

 Suki's International in Vancouver as a top hairstylist during the 1980's.

 I created several production companies, and as a writer and filmmaker have produced films for non profits,

 foundations and individuals.
 I wrote, directed and produced the feature film "aWake" in 2006.

-I am the Co - Founder and curator of Woo Talks, a evening of storytelling and relationship building, which takes place once a month at the elegant Sai Woo in Vancouver's Historic Chinatown.
+I am the Co - Founder and curator of Woo Talks, a evening of storytelling and relationship building, which take place every once and a while at the elegant Sai Woo in Vancouver's Historic Chinatown.

 I am the human caregiver to Biscuit, the worlds greatest poodle.
 Living with Biscuit is like living with a Zen Master: There are many lessons but few are understood.

-I love to grow my own food and flowers and have been the volunteer chair of the Kitsilano Community garden for over a decade.
+I love to grow my own food and flowers and was the chair of the Kitsilano Community garden for over a decade.